conda-forge/conda-forge.github.io/community/getting-in-touch.md

 The main issue trackers that you will interact with are

 * [staged-recipes](https://github.com/conda-forge/staged-recipes/issues): You'll use staged-recipes to create a new conda package on conda-forge
-* [Our main docs repo](https://github.com/conda-forge/conda-forge.github.io/issues): You'll use this repo as a catch-all for issues where you're not sure where else to put them
+* [Our main website repo](https://github.com/conda-forge/conda-forge.github.io/issues): You'll use this repo as a catch-all for issues where you're not sure where else to put them
 * [Our enhancement proposals repo](https://github.com/conda-forge/cfep/issues): You'll use the enhancement proposals repo if you're interested in substantially changing the way conda-forge operates.

-## Discussion Forum

-The primary discussion areas that you will engage with is

-* [discourse forum](https://conda.discourse.group/c/pkg-building/conda-forge/25): We are using discourse as our main communication channel.
-To ask a question regarding usage of conda we encourage posting to our Discourse forum.

 ## Gitter and Element